Journey Together

-Journey Together is a 1945 British drama war film directed by John Boulting and starring Richard Attenborough, Jack Watling and David Tomlinson.
-It is Boulting's film directorial debut.
+Journey Together is a 1945 British drama war film directed by John Boulting and starring Richard Attenborough, Jack Watling, John Justin and Edward G. Robinson.
+It was Boulting's film directorial debut.
 The film was produced by the Royal Air Force Film Production Unit.
-Noted dramatist Terence Rattigan, then a Royal Air Force Flight Lieutenant, was posted in 1943 to the RAF Film Production Unit to work on The Way to the Stars and Journey Together.
+Dramatist Terence Rattigan, then a Royal Air Force Flight Lieutenant, was posted in 1943 to the RAF Film Production Unit to work on The Way to the Stars and Journey Together.

-Top-billed Edward G. Robinson plays a large supporting role as an instructor for the fledgling pilots and second-billed silent film star Bessie Love portrays his wife.
+The story revolves around two RAF aircrew cadets, played by Attenborough and Watling, while Robinson and Justin play the instructors for the fledgling pilots.
 In the story, two Englishmen become friends while serving with the Royal Air Force, ending with a bombing raid on Berlin.
 The plot emphasises the importance of team work in a bomber crew and the important role of the navigator.

 Plot

 Two RAF aircrew cadets, David Wilton and John Aynesworth, become friends.
 A friendly rivalry develops between the two when they both enter pilot training and it ends in a bet over who will become the better pilot.
 They pass their initial training and are sent to the United States for more advanced instruction.
 Once there, it becomes clear that Wilton, while he is otherwise a good pilot, cannot land a plane properly.
 Wilton is devastated and the feeling worsens when he sees that Aynesworth is a natural pilot.
 While Aynesworth proceeds with his pilot's training, Wilton is sent to Canada to be trained as a navigator instead.

 Wilton turns out to be a good navigator but he shows no enthusiasm for his training.
 Then, on a practice flight, the pilot, who is also one of the instructors and is aware of his attitude, secretly simulates an emergency situation to show Wilton the importance of the role of the navigator.
 After graduating, Wilton is posted to a squadron in Britain but his reputation has followed him.
 Eventually, he replaces an injured navigator on Aynesworth's flight crew on a bombing operation but their welcome is lukewarm.
 As they complete the bombing mission, the plane is hit and begins to lose fuel; when they have to ditch in the North Sea, Wilton must demonstrate everything he has learned and quickly communicate their position to base.
 It turns out that he has perfectly calculated their position and the rescue plane easily finds them.
-The crew decide they'd like to keep him.
+The crew decide they would like to keep him.